 a) explain the general patterns/motifs over the entire film

 b) describe 2-3 scenes or shots that serve as important examples of that technique

-c) describe any significant deviations from the technique's general pattern
+c) explain why any significant deviations from the technique's general pattern are important

 **Always be sure that your examples clearly support your implicit meaning/thesis in each section.

 Cautions and requirements for this section of your paper:

 a) Do not discuss the film chronologically.
 An achronological, categorical organization will allow you to be more concise and to resist the temptation to simply provide a plot summary.
 Again, NO PLOT SUMMARY should appear in this assignment.
 Your audence has seen the film, so refer only briefly to the scene/shot so you can get right to your analysis and interpretation of it.
 Refer to plot elements only to illustrate and/or briefly situate your examples within the film.

 b) Your primary task in this assignment is to demonstrate your sensitivity to visual and aural techniques as they relate to the film's overall form and meaning.
 You must demonstrate your mastery of the material by thoroughly employing the terms we've learned.
 The terms are your friend!